 In addition to the law courses and guest lectures, a French conversation course is offered to registrants without an additional charge.
 The conversation course, which is not offered for college credit, is available to registrants and accompanying persons, including spouses and school-aged children.

-Each year there are Distinguished Guest Lecturers.
 There will also be a Brown-Bag Luncheon Lecture Series with distinguished speakers and experts in the field of international law.